Upper School Life

 Declamation Day: Declamation Day is a longstanding tradition at St. John’s in which students memorize and stand in front of their peers to declaim, or recite a poem.
 Declamation Day promotes public speaking skills and instills confidence in students.
 All Upper School students must declaim a poem in front of the entire school at least once a year.

-Bees: Upper School students participate in both the National Geographic Geography Bee and the Scripps Spelling Bee.
+Bees: Upper School students participate in the Scripps Spelling Bee.

 Fall Festival/Picnic: Students, parents, and teachers share an afternoon of community building fun, food and camaraderie.